 Email: Shelly.Johnson@ClarkCountyNV.gov

-Front Line Learning Collaborative Meetings are monthly on the 2nd Thursday from 8:00- 9:00 am.
+Front Line Learning Collaborative Meetings are biweekly on the Thursday from 8:00am- 9:00 am.

 As a strategy to address the community queue as well as empowering clients that are ready to move on from supportive housing, Moving On promotes high levels of independence and tenant choice while freeing up space in permanent supportive housing programs for highly vulnerable people on the community queue.